-Neil Pye was born in Ormskirk and has been a resident of West Lancashire for over forty years.
+Neil Pye was born in Ormskirk and has been a resident of West Lancashire for over forty years, living now close to the old St Joseph’s College at UpHolland.
 Having grown up in Skelmersdale and lived there for many years, he has both experienced and seen at first-hand, the many issues affecting the town and the borough as a whole.
-Neil is prospective candidate for Scott Ward.
+Neil is the candidate for the new Rural North East Ward.

 From 2011-15, Neil served as a borough councillor for Birch Green, Skelmersdale.
 In this capacity, he worked with current Our West Lancashire Councillor Adrian Owens as a member of the steering committee for the Findon and Firbeck Housing Revival Project.
 Working very closely with residents and council officials, Neil was very proactive in the successful regeneration and transformation of what were previously, two decaying housing estates.

 During those four years serving as a borough councillor, Neil was a member of West Lancashire Borough Council’s Planning Committee, in which he opposed the expansion of Landfill Sites and fought successful campaigns to protect green spaces from developers in both Skelmersdale and West Lancashire.
 As a critic of the current ruling Labour group in West Lancashire, Neil objected to its local plan proposals.